 Members' allowance scheme

-The Members' allowance scheme for 2022-23 details how allowances are paid to councillors and the current levels of allowance.
-The 2022-23 scheme was approved by Council on 7 December 2021.
-It forms part of the Constitution.
+The Members' allowance scheme for 2022-23 explains how allowances are paid to councillors and the current levels of the allowance.

 All allowances are subject to National Insurance and income tax deduction.